Skip to Content

 Battery-operated lantern

 There is a town near us that hosts a weekly beach bingo.
 It’s fun … but it does start to get dark at night, so everyone brings battery-operated lanterns with them.
-We didn’t know this the first time we went, and, let me tell you: It’s hard to play bingo outside in the dark.
+We didn’t know this the first time we went, and, let me tell you: It’s hard to play bingo when you’re outside in the dark.

 When my parents moved to North Carolina, we bought them a battery-operated lantern for beach bingo.
 And last year, when a hurricane came through and we needed lighting options, we borrowed it … just to be safe.